nestoru/docker-showcases/README.md

 $ #stop the container and remove the image
 $ docker rm -f dockreg

 $ #This registry image has two problems.
-First by default when it runs the container will store the tagged images locally which is not good as it will not persist.
-Second as you can see is publicly available in a non secure endpoint (http).
+First by default when it runs the container will store the tagged images locally which is not good (docker images must be lightweight so do not store data internally).
+Second as you can see is available in a non secure endpoint (http).
 We will correct that.
 While doing so we will learn a little bit more about docker.
 We will build a dockerfile to create the regproxy image and store it in the source control (assuming a subversion base path has already been created), that way we can recreate from scratch the image if needed.
+Note that docker does not eliminate the need to backup your data which is externally hosted as I mentioned.
 $ sudo apt-get install -y subversion tree apache2-utils #some needed dependencies for this exercise
-$ sudo mkdir /var/docker-registry #to store data and db
+$ sudo mkdir /var/docker-registry #to store registry data (images and repos))
 $ sudo chown `logname`:`logname` /var/docker-registry
 $ mkdir -p ~/workspace
 $ cd workspace/